rehacktive/monoservice/README.md

 type HandlerInterface interface {
 	Init()                                                 // this method will initialize the module Path() string                                          // the path handled
-	Process(r *http.Request) utils.JSONResponse 		   // the logic for the handler
+	Process(r *monoservice.HTTPRequest) utils.JSONResponse 		   // the logic for the handler
 	Methods() []string                                     // HTTP methods used }
 ```